transparency-dev/merkle/docs/compact_ranges.md

 leaves in this range.
 The ability to merge compact ranges is effectively the ability to merge commitments.

+### Root Hash

+For a Merkle tree with `N` leaves, the compact range `[0, N)` represents a succinct state of the entire tree.

+Often applications further reduce the size of this state down to a single hash.
+For example, in a tree with 21 leaves, as in the picutures above, this would be a hash of the ephemeral node `5.0`.
+We refer to this as the **root hash**.

+Merkle tree proofs verification uses the root hash (directly or indirectly) as the trust anchor.
+Usually the root hash is cryptographically signed and committed to by a server.

 ### Inclusion Proofs Revisited

 A classic way of thinking about Merkle tree proofs is “vertical”, or recursive.